wrye-bash/wrye-bash/experimental/bait/readme.txt

 Unit Testing
 ============
 Without testing, we can have no confidence in the quality of the code.
-Each module in BAIT is individually addressed with a full-coverage unit test.
+Each Python module (i.e. each .py file) in BAIT is individually addressed with a full-coverage unit test.
 Since Python is not statically typed, unit tests also serve the function of ensuring the code is free from typos.
 All unit tests should be run before every svn commit so that no regressions slip in, and if coverage ever falls below 100%, the unit tests should be augmented to bring the number back up.

 Nose reads its configuration from setup.cfg, which currently instructs nose to use logging.conf to configure logging, measure coverage, and display a report.